Tarot Card Meanings

 The Minor Arcana

 Similar to traditional playing cards, the 56 Minor Arcana cards are divided into four suits.
 These are Wands, Cups, Swords and Pentacles.
-Some packs assign different names to their suits such as Rods, Staves or Batons in place of Wands.
-Pentacles in some packs are also known as Coins or Discs.

 There are 4 Court Cards for each suit - Kings, Queens, Knights, and Pages (sometimes the names differ in different Tarot decks)